MI5 boss warns of Afghanistan 'morale boost' for extremists

 - Published

-The fall of Afghanistan to the Taliban is likely to have "emboldened" so-called UK terrorists, the director general of MI5 has warned.
+The fall of Afghanistan to the Taliban is likely to have "emboldened" UK terrorists, the director general of MI5 has warned.

 Ken McCallum told the BBC that while the terror threat would not change overnight, there could be a "morale boost" for extremists.